 Now you can give your reps the tools they need to reduce stress with timeless yoga techniques adapted to the modern office.

-Your package includes 10 copies of the Training Booklet, one copy of the Leader’s Guide, and downloadable Certificates.
+Your package includes 10 copies of the Training Booklet plus downloadable Leader’s Guide, and Certificates.

 Yoga instructor and author Michaeline Kiss has created Yoga at Your Desk: A Guide to Reducing Stress especially for customer service reps.
 In it she presents 23 exercises that can be done in just one to two minutes each either sitting at a desk or standing.

 By using these exercises your reps will learn to:

 Feel more in control as they talk to customers,

 Release the muscles and ease the tension in their shoulders, neck and lower back,

 Ease the effects of repetitive motion tasks, and

 Read the table of contents and sample below to see how much useful information is packed into this brief booklet.

 - Introduction: Reduce stress with timeless yoga techniques